intel/QAT_Engine/docs/config_options.md

     Disable/Enable Intel(R) QAT Hardware SM4-CBC acceleration.(disabled by default)
-    This flag is valid only on 4xxx(QAT gen 4 devices) as the support is not available for earlier generations of QAT devices (e.g. c62x, dh895xxcc, etc.) and QAT Engine is built with BabaSSL only
+    This flag is valid only on 4xxx(QAT gen 4 devices) as the support is not available for earlier generations of QAT devices (e.g. c62x, dh895xxcc, etc.) and QAT Engine is built with Tongsuo only

 --disable-qat_hw_sha3/--enable-qat_hw_sha3
     Disable/Enable Intel(R) QAT Hardware SHA-3 acceleration (disabled by default).